How To Overcome Trauma

 right.

-But but so the issue is attaching mindfulness, to your bodily experiences and sensations.
-And the challenge there is that if you survive trauma, and you’re stuck in some sort of defensive state, being aware of that, and bringing mindfulness to your body sensations, is a terrifying experience, we’re very comfortable sitting up here, in our thoughts, even if the thoughts are uncomfortable and full of blame, shame and whatnot, we can we can do that.
-But when when we’re asked to look down and to notice, not only to notice, but to notice, and to hold on to and experience what is happening inside of us, it’s a very terrifying experience.
-And that’s, I think a big reason why people stay stuck in trauma is because it’s, it is absolutely terrifying to, to look inward, and to notice what’s there.
+But the issue is attaching mindfulness to your bodily experiences and sensations.
+And the challenge there is that if you survive Trauma, and you’re stuck in some defensive state, being aware of that and bringing mindfulness to your body sensations is a terrifying experience; we’re very comfortable sitting up here, in our thoughts, even if the ideas are uncomfortable and full of blame, shame, and whatnot, we can do that.
+But when we’re asked to look down and to notice, not only to see but to hold on to and experience what is happening inside of us, it’s a terrifying experience.
+And that’s, I think, a big reason why people stay stuck in Trauma is because it’s frightening to look inward and notice what’s there.

-So but that that is the key is to bring mindfulness to what’s happening inside of you.
-And then while you’re doing, I mean, from my opinion, can be darn near anything.
-And I think it’s possible to actually I know it is, and Peter Levine says so in his books that it’s possible to release little bits of the little doses of these traumatic energy at a time.
-And he said, that was kind of I was reading what was in a book called in an unspoken voice, and he kind of laid out that the key is may not necessarily be to release it all at once.
-But it may be to little bits at a time to release this traumatic energy through safe experiences while being mindful.
+So, the key is to bring mindfulness to what’s happening inside you.
+And then what you’re doing, I mean, in my opinion, can be darn near anything.
+And I think it’s possible to.
+I know it is, and Peter Levine says in his books that it’s possible to release little bits of the little doses of this traumatic energy at a time.
+And he said that was what I was reading in a book called In An Unspoken Voice, and he said that the key may not necessarily be to release it all at once.
+But it may be too little at a time to release this traumatic energy through safe experiences while being mindful.

 So you can do that.
-I think if you’re boxing or if you’re doing you know, meditation, as long as you can bring, it doesn’t have to be though it can be really like anything I with the kids I work with, or the teenagers I work with.
-We use fidgets in session, just there’s like toys, just toys.
-But there’s one in particular, that’s it’s just like a rubbery oval thing.
+I think if you’re boxing or doing, you know, meditation, as long as you can bring, it doesn’t have to be though it can be really like anything I with the kids I work with, or the teenagers I work with.
+We use fig in session; there are toys, just toys.
+But there’s one in particular that’s it’s just like a rubbery oval thing.
 And it has these likes, rubber spiky things all around it.
 So it’s like this tactile sensation kind of thing.
 But it’s pretty much unbreakable.
-And when kids are in a state of being more like fight mode, I’ll give that to them.
+And when ki s are in a state of being more like fight mode, I’ll give that to them.
 And I’ll say here, play with this.

 And it’s interesting to see how each kid plays because it’s always different.
-But for me personally, if I’m a little bit more sympathetically charged, I like to pull on it.
-I like to pull on it and like release my chest muscles, our muscles, like, try and break it.
-And just doing that doesn’t do a whole lot.
-But when you bring mindfulness to it, and you notice how does it feel in my fingers?
-How does it feel in my bicep? how does it feel in my chest? and to really like notice it and experience it and to allow the body to go through what it’s going to go through.
-If you do that, in little bits, that’s that can be a safe way to kind of relearn about your own body sensations, your own body, to bring mindfulness to it, to learn about yourself, and to bring yourself a lot of I think love and respect and to really treat yourself like a friend in a way.
+But I like to pull on it if I’m a little bit more sympathetically charged.
+I want to play on it and release my chest muscles, our muscles, like, try and break it.
+And doing that doesn’t do a whole lot.
+But when you bring mindfulness to it, you notice how it feels in my fingers.
+How does it feel in my bicep?
+How does it feel in my chest?
+And to see and experience it and allow the body to go through what it’s going through.
+If you do, in little bits, that can be a safe way to kind of relearn about your body sensations, your own body, to bring mindfulness to it, to learn about yourself, and to get yourself a lot of, I think love and respect and to treat yourself like a friend in a way.

-And listen to what’s happening inside of you, rather than covering it up. ignoring it, stuffing it down.
+And listen to what’s happening inside of you rather than covering it up and Ignoring it, stuffing it down.

 Bill 33:44